 Upon reaching altitude earth seems so small below Silent, invisible black death from above Laser guided, automated, precise computer control The enemy blind and unprotected Pinpoint accuracy certain death sent down below No mercy, no regret for the unknowing foe

-"This Is War" from the 2009 album of the same name by Thirty Seconds To Mars.
+"This Is War" from the 2009 album of the same name by 30 Seconds to Mars.
 It is a very upbeat song giving it an enthusiastic feeling though the lyrics aren't perfectly clear one way or the other.

 I do believe in the light Raise your hands into the sky The fight is done, the war is won Lift your hands toward the sun

 The National Anthem of Mexico is actually a Call to Arms Warsong.
 Jaime Nunó wrote the lyrics thinking about the glory of the battle and the honor of dying in the defense of the nation.
 Francisco González Bocanegra's military music just adds points to it.
 Just read the main chorus:

 Mexicans, at the cry of war, Make ready the Steel and the bridle; And may the Earth trembles at its center, at the resounding roar of the cannon.